Whooped it up the Unique Traditions and Culture of Coorg

 The commonly consumed non-vegetarian items include pork, chicken, crabs, and river fish.
 Beef is not allowed in this location.
 Here, a popular steam-cooked dish known as Puttu is widely renowned for its diverse range of flavors.

 Puttu is available in various shapes, each representing a different type.
 Some of the popular dishes of Coorg are Pandi Curry, Kadumbuttu, Nool Puttu, and Bamboo Shoot Curry.
 The food of Coorg is cooked using traditional methods and ingredients, which give it a unique taste and flavor.

-In the Kodava Tradition, you can also witness a ceremony known as Nari Mangala.
-A tiger-killing ceremony is a traditional event held to honor individuals, both men and women, who have successfully hunted and killed a tiger at least once.
+the Kodava tradition, witness a ceremony known as Nari Mangala.
+Tiger-killing ceremony is a traditional event held to honour individuals, both men and women, who have successfully hunted a tiger at least once.
 The individuals are seated and given a special honor by displaying a tiger on the bamboo scaffold.

 If you ever have the opportunity to visit IBNI SPRINGS, Coorg, it is an experience you should not miss.
 The Kodava Festivals and Traditions are celebrated with incredible fun, joy, and happiness, as you can witness.
 They joyfully sing their traditional folk song and gracefully dance to the enchanting melody.
 The entire family gathers to enjoy a delicious feast of meat and spirits.

 The Coorgi people are also known for their love for nature.
 Coorg is home to many natural wonders like waterfalls, forests, and wildlife.
 The people of Coorg take great pride in preserving their natural heritage and are known for their eco-friendly practices.